One in Four UK Workers Maliciously Leaks Business Data Via Email, Study Says - Slashdot

 From a report: New research into insider threats reveals that 24 percent of UK employees have deliberately shared confidential business information outside their company.
 The study from privacy and risk management specialist Egress Software Technologies also shows that almost half (46 percent) of respondents say they have received a panicked email recall request, which is not surprising given more than a third (37 percent) say they don't always check emails before sending them.
 The survey of 2,000 UK workers who regularly use email as part of their jobs shows the biggest human factor in sending emails in error is listed as 'rushing' (68 percent).
 However alcohol also plays a part in eight percent of all wrongly sent emails -- where are these people working!?
 Autofill technology, meanwhile, caused almost half (42 percent) to select the wrong recipient in the list.

-says the guy with something to sell (Score:2, Insightful)
+says the guy with something to sell (Score:3, Insightful)

 Yup, I'm sure the company who sells software to monitor email systems will agree, your email needs our software!